Winter weather advisory, more snow in places as frigid temperatures warm - KTVZ

 Winter weather advisory, more snow in places as frigid temperatures warm

-The return of blue skies is very welcome, but the recent winter storm has left many of our roads slick and icy, slowing travel and causing accidents and road closures throughout the state.
+The recent winter storm has left our roads slick and icy.
+Slowing travel and causing accidents and road closures throughout the state.

-A winter weather advisory has been issued for Deschutes County, focusing on the east slopes of the Cascades, in the southern and western regions of the county.
-It's in effect from 10 p.m.
-Saturday to 10 p.m.
-Sunday.
+A Winter weather advisory has been issued for Deschutes county, focusing on the southern and western regions of the county.
+It remains in effect until noon on Sunday.

 The low pressure system off the coast between Portland and Seattle has moved away, and taken some of the worst of the winter weather with it.

-We’ll see mid to high 40s throughout the region on Saturday.
-But do remember the late-Saturday winter weather advisory, with possible snow and the south and west, and intense winds throughout could keep visibility low and travel dangerous.
+We’ll see mid to high forties throughout the region on Saturday.
+But do remember the winter weather advisory with possible snow and the south and west, and intense winds throughout could keep visibility low and travel dangerous.

 Warmer days are on the horizon as we look ahead to next week.
-We’re looking at spotty sunshine throughout through the week, just some light cloud cover.
-Temperatures should remain consistent, in the low to mid 40s as well.
+We’re looking at spotty sunshine throughout through the week, just some light cloud coverage.

+The temperatures should remain consistent in the low to mid forties as well.

 Don't forget to download our free KTVZ Local Alert Weather app for the most current conditions and we'll help keep you safe with customizable alerts.